-By 2020, this insular city area will bring together over 4,500 students from various backgrounds: art, architecture, design, cinema, digital media, dance and music.
-Franklin Azzi Architecture’s mission was twofold: urban planning of the whole old Alstom warehouses area, and architectural design of the Higher School of Fine Arts.
-The Higher School of Fine Arts settles in Warehouses No4 & 5 to accommodate five hundred students in a monumental transparent architecture.
+By 2020, this insular city area will bring together over 4,500 students from various backgrounds: art, architecture, design, cinema, digital media, dance, and music.
+Franklin Azzi Architecture’s mission was twofold: urban planning of the whole old Alstom warehouses area and architectural design of the Higher School of Fine Arts.
+The Higher School of Fine Arts settles in Warehouses No4 & 5 to accommodate five hundred students in monumental transparent architecture.

 Urban approach for the Alstom warehouses.
 “We intended to open this urban enclave to create a climate of proximity and synergy that didn’t exist yet.
-The threefold urban work on the arts esplanade, the two new pedestrian streets, and the passageways, enables to create large open public spaces where the various dwellers can meet and exchange.
+The threefold urban work on the arts esplanade, the two new pedestrian streets, and the passageways enables the creation of large open public spaces where the various dwellers can meet and exchange.
 We designed a system that enables everyone to cross or roam the site at will.
 From now on, the old enclave is connected to its surroundings, grafting itself onto the existing urban fabric of the district and the city.”
 Franklin Azzi, architect

 Architectural approach for the Higher School of Fine Arts.
 “The establishment of the Nantes Saint-Nazaire Higher School of Fine Arts in the old Alstom Warehouses brings back to life this brownfield site.
 This existing-friendly project exploits the intrinsic qualities of the site, but this patrimonial approach is nevertheless relatively radical – the metallic structures are the only remaining evidence of what were once the warehouses, and they are dressed with a transparent envelope.
 The warehouses have been opened, reorganized, and reconnected.